rocky/python-spark/NEW-FEATURES.rst

 examples were lacking.
 (I'm not sure I have been totally successful at addressing this, but what's here now is a much better start.)

-Many of the changes I've added come from using the program.
-I list features aside from the packaging, tests, and examples mentioned above.
+Many of the changes I've added come from using the program and add to the usuability of the parsing system.
+I list features below aside from the packaging, tests, and examples mentioned above.

 Comments in Grammar
 ===================